Nicola Perscheid: Life and career

-Perscheid was born as Nikolaus Perscheid in Moselweiß near Koblenz, German Confederation, where he also went to school.
+Perscheid was born as Nikolaus Perscheid in Moselweiß near Koblenz, Kingdom of Prussia, where he also went to school.
 At the age of 15, he began an apprenticeship as a photographer.
 Subsequently, Perscheid earned his living as an itinerant photographer; he worked, amongst other places, in Saarbrücken, Trier, and Colmar, but also in Nice, Vienna, or Budapest.
 In Klagenfurt in Austria he finally found a permanent position and on 1 March 1887, he became a member of the Photographic Society of Vienna (Wiener Photographische Gesellschaft).
 In 1889, he moved to Dresden, where he initially worked in the studio of Wilhelm Höffert (1832–1901), a well-known studio in Germany at that time, before opening his own studio in Görlitz on 6 June 1891.
 The next year he was appointed court photographer at the court of Albert, King of Saxony.
 In 1894, Perscheid moved to Leipzig.

 Perscheid had his first publication of an image of his in a renowned photography magazine in 1897, and subsequently participated in many exhibitions and also had contacts with artist Max Klinger.
 As an established and well-known photographer, he moved in 1905 to Berlin.
 There, he experimented with early techniques for colour photography, without much success, and when his assistant Arthur Benda left him in 1907, Perscheid gave up these experiments altogether.
 His portraits, however, won him several important prizes, but apparently were not an economic success: he sold his studio on 24 June 1912.

 In October 1913, he held a course at the Swedish society of professional photographers, the Svenska Fotografernas Förbund, which must have been a success as it was praised even ten years later.
-In 1923, he followed a call by the Danish college for photography in Kopenhagen.
+In 1923, he followed a call by the Danish college for photography in Copenhagen.